-An inpatient program that ensures safety and security 24 hours a day can allow you to fully relax and engage in the treatment process.
+An inpatient treatment center that ensures safety and security 24 hours a day can allow you to fully relax and engage in the mental health treatment process.
 You’ll have an entire multidisciplinary team that works individually with you to create a plan of care for your stay and afterward, ensuring that you remain on your journey toward recovery.
-Additionally, an inpatient center allows you to escape the stress, triggers, and anxieties of your home environment and focus upon what matters most – getting better.
+Additionally, an inpatient mental health center allows you to escape the stress, triggers, and anxieties of your home environment and focus upon what matters most – getting better.

 Program Philosophy and Benefits

-At Vantage Point of Northwest Arkansas, we understand that treatment of schizoaffective disorder can be a tremendously challenging process.
-We never approach treatment with a cookie-cutter plan of care; we get to know each client we treat as a unique individual and adapt the treatment plan to meet all the needs of each client.
-Vantage Point strives to meet the needs of each of our clients in order to maximize his or her cognitive and emotional functioning to enhance and rebuild his or her life.
+At Vantage Point of Northwest Arkansas in Fayetteville, we understand that treatment of schizoaffective disorder can be a tremendously challenging process.
+We never approach mental health treatment at our center with a cookie-cutter plan of care; we get to know each client we treat as a unique individual and adapt the treatment plan to meet all the needs of each client.
+Vantage Point strives to meet the needs of each of our center’s clients in order to maximize his or her cognitive and emotional functioning to enhance and rebuild his or her life.
 At Vantage Point, we treat all of our clients as they are one of our own family.

 Treatment Options Offered at Vantage Point

-When you first come to us for help with your schizoaffective disorder, you’ll undergo a number of assessments that will assist us in best understanding your unique needs and how best we can help you.
+When you first come to our center for help with your schizoaffective disorder, you’ll undergo a number of assessments that will assist us in best understanding your unique needs and how best we can help you.
 The medical examination will allow us to determine if you’re struggling with any undiagnosed physical problems and begin treatment.
 Our psychological evaluation will allow us to determine the severity of your schizoaffective disorder and ascertain if you’re struggling with comorbid, co-occurring mental health disorders, such as anxiety.
-We’ll take the results of these evaluations and sit down with you and your loved ones to create a plan of care for your stay with us that meets your current and ongoing needs.
+We’ll take the results of these evaluations and sit down with you and your loved ones to create a plan of care for your stay at our center that meets your current and ongoing mental health needs.

 Family therapy is vital for people who have schizoaffective disorder, especially if the disorder has made living alone an impossibility.
 Family therapy will allow your loved ones to learn more about schizoaffective disorder, teach loved ones ways to spot a relapse, and educate your loved ones about the importance of medication and regular follow-ups.

-As we focus our energies upon healing the whole person, we offer a number of experiential treatment methods designed to complement our traditional therapeutic approaches.
+As we focus our energies upon healing the whole person, we offer a number of experiential treatment methods at our center designed to complement our traditional mental health therapeutic approaches.
 These may include: